tasharen/ngui/Assets/NGUI/ReadMe - 2.2.1.txt

 -----------------
  Version History
 -----------------

+2.2.1:
+- FIX: Sprite list should now be faster.
+- FIX: Sprite border editing should now work properly again.
+- FIX: A couple of other minor fixes.

 2.2.0:
 - NEW: Added a sprite selection window that replaces the drop-down selection list.
 Think texture selection window for your sprites.
 The sprite selection window has a search box to narrow down your selection.